langroid/langroid/docs/examples/agent-tree.md

 )
 ```

-1. Don't wait for user input in each turn;
+1. Non-interactive: don't wait for user input in each turn
-2. Allow LLM to quit the task when it is done.

 There are a couple of points to highlight about the `system_message`
 value in this task definition: